 The causes of orthostatic hypotension include the following:

-- hypovolemia (a drop in the volume of blood).
-Hypovolemia can be caused by bleeding, elevated sugar, or medications like diuretics, such as thiazide diuretics (HCTZ) and loop diuretics (furosemide, bumetanide).
+- Hypovolemia (a drop in the volume of blood) and dehydration (low fluid volume in the body).
+Common causes of these are bleeding, elevated sugar, diarrhea, vomiting, and medications like thiazide diuretics (HCTZ) and loop diuretics (furosemide, bumetanide).

 - Parkinson's disease

-- medications used to treat elevated blood pressure, such as beta blockers, calcium channel blockers, ACE inhibitors, nitrates, and angiotensin II blockers.
-Patients who are susceptible to this are those with conditions listed above (e.g., diabetes, Parkinson's).
+- Medications that are used to treat elevated blood pressure, such as beta blockers, calcium channel blockers, ACE inhibitors, nitrates, and angiotensin II blockers.
+Patients who are at risk for this are those with conditions listed above (for example, diabetes, Parkinson’s).

 How is orthostatic hypotension diagnosed?

-If your doctor thinks you may have orthostatic hypotension, he or she will check your blood pressure in lying, sitting, and upright positions.
-The doctor will also conduct a physical examination in order to find a medical condition that may be causing the hypotension.
+If your doctor thinks you may have orthostatic hypotension, he or she will check your blood pressure while you are lying down, sitting, and upright.
+The doctor will also perform a physical examination in order to find a medical condition that may be causing the hypotension.

 The doctor may also order certain tests, including the following: